josephernest/vversioning/README.md

 ## How to use it for single-file projects?

-* You're probably already doing this: **just use a new file with an incremental suffix** each time you do significant changes in your code.
+* You're probably already doing this: **just use a new file with an incremental number suffix** each time you do significant changes in your code.
 See for example `test1/` of this actual repository:

         myscript1.py
         myscript2.py